ewpratten/ewconfig/README.md

 # *ew*pratten's *config* files

-This repository stores *most* of my common config files.
-It is designed to be deployable to pretty much any UNIX-like system.
-Assuming ideal conditions, any machine is one `./install` away from behaving like my personal workstation.
+This repository stores most of my common config files.
+It is designed to be deployable to pretty much any system.
+Assuming ideal conditions, any machine is one `sh ./install-<os>` away from behaving like my personal workstation.

 ## Setup

 The scripts in this repository have the following dependencies:

-- Git
+- Git (optional, extremely recommended)
 - ZSH (optional, recommended)
 - Neovim (optional, recommended)